 Savuti provides front-row seats to amazing wildlife viewing and the mysteries of the ebb and flow of the Savute Channel waters.
 Perched high on the banks of the Channel, the camp looks down on a miraculous ribbon of territory that has been both savannah and river over the last few years.

 Whether experienced in a dry, wet or transitional phase, the area has always been renowned for its game viewing.
 It holds a magnetic attraction for elephants, amongst other plains game and predators.
-Large canvas-and-thatch rooms (including a family unit) face the channel, and activities vary with the changes in the landscape.
+Large canvas-and-thatch tents (including a family unit) face the channel, and activities vary with the changes in the landscape.

 INSIDER'S TIP: Get up close to elephants at the camp’s log-pile hide and watch as they play and quench their thirst at the small water pan.

-Accommodation: Seven canvas-and-thatch tents (including a family unit) and main area extend outwards on raised decks, facing the Savute Channel.
+Accommodation: Seven canvas-and-thatch tents (including one family unit) and main area extend outwards on raised decks, facing the Savute Channel.
 A log-pile hide and a sunken hide provide unique settings to watch wildlife at the water's edge.
 Two nearby Star Beds – Southern Cross and Orion – offer the experience of an exciting sleep-out under the stars.

 Purpose: Savuti provides support to research projects and initiatives in the Linyanti, particularly with regards to the enormous elephant herds and their impact on the environment.